 For further details on how our Board operates and the way in which we reach decisions, see 'Role and operation of the Board' above.
-For information regarding the matters we discussed and debated during the year, the key stakeholder considerations that were central to those discussions and the way in which we have had regard to the need to foster the Company's business relationship with customers, suppliers and other stakeholders, please see below and pages 33 (Stakeholder engagement), 58-63 (Audit Committee Report), 64 (Sustainability Committee Report), 65-71 (Remuneration Report), 14-15 (Our Culture, Diversity and Inclusion), 28-35 (Sustainability), 35 (Ethical conduct) and 72-75 (Directors' Report).
+For information regarding the matters we discussed and debated during the year, the key stakeholder considerations that were central to those discussions and the way in which we have had regard to the need to foster the Company's business relationship with customers, suppliers and other stakeholders, please see below and pages 10-25 (Our Strategy), 28 (Stakeholder engagement), 52 (Audit Committee Report), 58 (Sustainability Committee Report), 59 (Remuneration Report), and 66 (Directors' Report).